ThorstenSuckow/pyOpenGL/sandbox/lessons/README.md

 Use instanced rendering to draw multiple points across the screen.

+# 7. directionvectors.py
+Draw a rectangle where direction vectors a added with the origin being the center of the rectangle

 ## ToDo:
  - scale object according to screen size, using various options:
    a. scale WITH dimension